calc84maniac/tiboyce/README.md

 The utility will generate multiple AppVar (*.8xv) files with the given prefix.
 Send all of them to the calculator in Archive memory.

+If you get a missing DLL error when running the command-line utility, you may need to install the [Universal C Runtime](https://support.microsoft.com/en-us/help/2999226/update-for-universal-c-runtime-in-windows).

 To convert save files between PC and AppVar formats, see the [Converting Save Files](#converting-save-files) section below.

 ## Running the emulator